longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

-My research is mainly about the following keywords: computational chemistry, AI, HPC, solvation, battery and materials design, drug discovery and retrosynthesis.
+My research is mainly about the following keywords: computational chemistry, AI for Science, HPC, solvation, battery and materials design, drug discovery and retrosynthesis.
 More introductions to my current and previous research interests can be found in my [PhD thesis](https://web.archive.org/web/20220422085348id_/https://openresearch-repository.anu.edu.au/bitstream/1885/261844/1/LongkunXU_Thesis_2022.pdf).

 I think a good computational method development should be theoretically simple (elegant), easy to use (black-box & automatic) and generally effective for most systems (versatile).
 A good calculational applications should aim to offer new physical insights and guide the design of products.

 I am particularly interested in the following topics:

-### 1. AI for Materials
+### 1. AI for Science
-After joining Samsung, my research focus was changed to *AI for Materials*.
-I am working on the intersection of AI, HPC and computational material science to design materials used in Samsung products, e.g., battery, display and semiconductors materials.
+After joining Samsung, my research focus was changed to *AI for Science*.
+I am working on the intersection of AI, HPC and computational chemistry/materials to design materials used in Samsung products, e.g., battery, display and semiconductors materials.

 ### 2. Computational Solvation Science
 ### 2.1.
 Structures and properties of ionic liquids under external electric field;